ElpadoCan/SpotMAX/spotmax/docs/source/install/source.rst

         you can restart from here, but **remember to activate the** ``acdc`` **environment first** with the command ``conda activate acdc``.

-8. **Navigate to the spotMAX folder** with the following command:
+8. **Navigate to the SpotMAX folder** with the following command:

     .. code-block::

-        cd spotMAX
+        cd SpotMAX

     The command ``cd`` stands for "change directory" and it allows you to move between directories in the terminal.

-9.  **Install spotMAX** with the following command:
+9.  **Install SpotMAX** with the following command:

     .. code-block::

         pip install -e "."

     The ``.`` at the end of the command means that you want to install from the current folder in the terminal.
-This must be the ``spotMAX`` folder that you cloned before.
+This must be the ``SpotMAX`` folder that you cloned before.

 10. **Install the GUI libraries**:

-    If you plan to use the spotMAX GUI and you never used Cell-ACDC before, run the command ``acdc``.
+    If you plan to use the SpotMAX GUI and you never used Cell-ACDC before, run the command ``acdc``.
 Remember to **always activate** the ``acdc`` environment with the command ``conda activate acdc`` every time you open a new terminal before starting Cell-ACDC.